Strategyzer event attendee presents a business model

 How to turn your small and midsize enterprise (SME) into an innovation powerhouse

 In this interactive live session with Alex Osterwalder and Tendayi Viki, the spotlight was on the advantages small and mid-sized enterprises (SMEs) have in fostering innovation.
-However, there is often a problem – some common misconceptions often block them.
-Explore how Alex and Tendayi dispelled three common myths about innovation.
+However, there is often a problem – common misconceptions that get in the way.
+Learn how Alex and Tendayi dispelled three common myths about innovation.

 Thanks for your interest in